Producing a podcast for your brand takes more than a single employee and a microphone. (No matter how easy Joe makes it look.)

 - Exposure to new audiences when your guests share their episode with their audience

-The Guest Relationships Manager is typically the show’s host, but it’s relatively easy to expand this relationship from the host to other members of your team.
+The guest relationships manager is typically the show’s host, but it’s relatively easy to expand this relationship from the host to other members of your team.

 For ideas on how to nurture these relationships well, check out another blog post we wrote here: 23 Ways to Nurture Relationships with Your Podcast Guests.

+It takes a village to raise a successful podcast.
 But your marketing team is already juggling a ton of other responsibilities, so the thought of asking them to produce an entire podcast might seem laughable.